Artemjzhukov/ML_Projects_Courses/ML-101/Portuguese wine quality/Readme.md

-# Wine Quality.
+# Classification Portuguese Wines

-## Ranking of Portuguese White Wines by Quality.
+## Classification of the Quality of Portuguese White Wines

 Toolset: Logistic Regression & KNN & Decision Tree comparison
 with hyperparameters